How did everything begin?

 come next.

-gas created from this explosion spread into space.
-Then the
+the hydrogen gas created from this explosion spread into

-galaxies and stars - albeit as a result of a slow process.
+condense into galaxies and stars - albeit as a result of a

-It was made possible by small densifications that are
+slow process.
+It was made possible by small densifications

-believed to have been evenly distributed after the Big Bang.
+that are believed to have been evenly distributed after the

-It has been estimated that this process of condensation of
+Big Bang.
+It has been estimated that this process of

-gas and dust took place over millions of years, until our
+condensation of gas and dust took place over millions of

 Is the theory satisfactory?